-As described in the X-10 External Dosimetry TBD, most workers with a potential for radiation exposure at the X-10 site wore radiation dosimetry badges, especially after 1950.
+As described in the X-10 external dosimetry technical basis document (TBD),2 most workers with a potential for radiation exposure at the X-10 site wore radiation dosimetry badges, especially after 1950.
 Also, the data provided to NIOSH in conjunction with this program are largely complete and sufficient for external dose reconstruction.
 Therefore, the coworker data provided in this TIB are expected to be of limited use for individuals who worked exclusively at the X-10 site.
 However, the specific work history is unknown for some individuals with no monitoring data who worked at more than one site within the Oak Ridge complex, and the data presented in this TIB will be a key component of dose reconstructions for some of those workers.